Why Doesn’t God Simply Forgive Everyone?

 The scope of divine mercy

 Islam does not teach that most people are damned.
-It teaches that God’s mercy encompasses all things.
-The Quran and the hadith tradition contain extensive material on the breadth of divine forgiveness — that God forgives all sins except shirk for whom He wills, that His mercy outstrips His wrath, that the final disposition of every soul is known only to Him.
-The Prophet said: “If the believer knew the full extent of God’s punishment, no one would hope for paradise.
-And if the disbeliever knew the full extent of God’s mercy, no one would despair of it.”
+The tradition teaches that God’s mercy encompasses all things.
+The Quran and the hadith literature contain extensive material on the breadth of divine forgiveness, that God forgives all sins except shirk (associating partners with God) for whom He wills, that His mercy outstrips His wrath, that the final disposition of every soul is known only to Him.

 What remains unknown